 2nd : Ee Fanta a bi Bolibana, Djarabi Fanta a bi Bolibana, Bobo Fanta a bi Bolibana, F’lani Fanta a bi Bolibana, etc

 (it could be a girl of the mentioned breeds, but it could also come from anywhere)

 3rd Nge na tsjogo tsjogo, soungourouni nge na tsjogo tsjogo a ti tièn fo

 (Unfortunately, a girl like Fanta can’t tell everyone the truth (and tell every man she loves him too))

 How to play

 The rhythm has two accompaniment parts (A and B), which are always played together, the second interrupted at most by a melody phrase.
+The balafon soloist can keep the singers waiting to sing melody 2 by continuing to play the high version (because the vocals start after the low one).
 After a break, the dance variation is started with patterns C1 and C2.

 Fanta Djarabi as played by Farafina Lili (with Mahama Konaté)